Rising temperatures mean the chances of coming across a snake are also rising.

 Even though most species are non-venomous, Frank said her best advice is to avoid contact with any snake.
 Snakes are typically not aggressive and will typically escape an area if they hear someone approaching.

 She said the best ways to avoid snake bites is to watch where you step or reach and to keep your distance if you see one.

 “When you encounter a snake, it’s best to just leave it alone,” Frank said.
 “Most bites occur when a person is trying to handle the snake or trying to kill it.
 It’s best to give them plenty of room and let them go on their way.”

 Where and when you might encounter a snake

-Because snakes are cold-blooded, they prefer sun and/or stretching out on warm surfaces like rocks, pavement and other heat-absorbing materials when temperatures are cooler.
+Because snakes cannot generate their own body heat, they prefer sun and/or stretching out on warm surfaces like rocks, pavement and other heat-absorbing materials while temperatures are cooler.
 But in the heat of the summer, they prefer shade, especially from the midday sun.

 Frank said venomous snakes typically do not want to use their venom as a defense.
 They usually give warnings – like rattlesnakes rattling – before they strike.
 The Texas Department of Health Services reported that half the reported bites by venomous snakes were “dry,” meaning no venom was injected into the victim.

 “A snake strikes because it views you as a threat,” she said.
 “Producing venom is an energetically costly process, and they only have so much.
 If they use it, they must make more to hunt for food, and they have to work for every single meal, so striking to defend themselves is something they would rather avoid.”

 For more tips on precautions to take related to snakes and flooding, you can find Frank’s publication on this subject at the Texas A&M AgriLife Extension Bookstore.

 There are no chemical repellants proven to deter snakes, Frank said, but there are two things homeowners can do to reduce the likelihood of snakes hanging around a location – remove potential shelter and food.